jarviscanada/jarvis_data_eng_shawn/README.md

 Created an auto water refill system through a Wi-Fi network for cats.
 Created an object detection system by using the Google Cloud Vision.
 Applied Arduino and C++ knowledge and utilizing the MQTT data transfer protocol to send a signal to control the 5v water valve for water refilling.
 Applied raspberry pi and python knowledge and TCP/IP protocol to send data to google cloud vision to detect empty food and water and send an email back to host account with picture for the status check.
-Achieved a home automation system by using knowledge of IoT system.
+Achieved a home automation system by using knowledge of the IoT system.
 Customers can send back an email with signals, the pet will never worry about the water and food supply.

 - **Raspberry Pi RFID Attendance System Construction:**
 Utilized Raspberry Pi and the RC522 RFID chip to build an attendance system with an LCD screen and database.